tari-project/tari/Contributing.md

   occur fairly frequently, perhaps several times a year.
   * `localnet` - While not strictly a testnet, this is the default testnet used when compiling and running the `development` branch.

-## Feature flags
+## Feature gates

-When developing a new feature in Tari, it will initially be placed behind a feature flag -- similar to how Rust nightly features are gated.
+When developing a new feature in Tari, it will initially be placed behind a feature gate -- similar to how Rust nightly features are gated.
 This offers the comfort and flexibility that should a feature not be ready in the first 6-8 months of development (i.e. by the time it first hits the `mainnet` branch), it will not be active on the mainnet, since the feature will not be active.

-The name of the feature flag is assigned in the tracking issue of the RFC that describes the feature.
+The name of the feature gate is assigned in the tracking issue of the RFC that describes the feature.
 Once the feature is complete and ready for testing, it can be enabled in the next release of `dibbler`.
 A feature can be tested on the `dibbler` testnet for as long as necessary.
 Even though the code for this feature will be included in the following `nextnet` release, the feature will not be active.